nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 You can use the Azure IoT Hub Device Provisioning Service to provision the device to an IoT Hub.
 When the registration process has completed successfully, the device receives its assigned hostname and device ID to use when connecting to Azure IoT Hub.
-The assigned hostname and device ID are stored to the non-volatile memory on the device and are available also after a reset and power outage.
+The assigned host name and device ID are stored to the non-volatile memory on the device and are available also after a reset and power outage.

 This code example shows how to configure and use DPS: